slclei/slclei.github.io/README.md

 ## Network Security
 Learning from [CS6262](https://github.com/slclei/Lei/tree/master/OMSCS/SecurityOfNetwork).

+Build a [Frontend framework](https://mfrachet.github.io/create-frontend-framework/).
+During projects in Network Security, I found that JavaScript is a funny language.
+Therefore, I plan to learn JS with building a frontend framework.

 ## Contour with Python

 This is a [python script](https://github.com/slclei/contour_python) to plot contour with designed data.